 Lomo Saltado is a Peruvian stir-fry of sorts, and this one is bursting with flavor because of the Aji Amarillo sauce.

-The name of this dish comes from the Spanish (Morocco’s northern neighbor) word for pie: pastilla.
-Similar to our more familiar mincemeat pie, bastilla is a sweet and savory meat preparation that’s traditionally made with pigeon!
-In this simplified—and more appetizing—version, we use veal and the incredible kefta spice blend from the Morocco Box.
+The name of this dish comes from the Spanish (Morocco’s northern neighbor) word for pie: pastilla, and it’s similar to our more familiar version, mincemeat pie.

 In this Moroccan-inspired burger, spicy harissa from the Morocco Box combines with a cool mint-yogurt sauce and creamy goat cheese.